tomka75/sp-dev-docs.de-de/docs/general-development/how-to-use-the-subcode-property-to-capture-error-codes.md

 ---
-title: How to Use the SubCode Property to Capture Error Codes ms.date: 09/25/2017
+title: Verwenden der SubCode-Eigenschaft zum Erfassen von Fehlercodes ms.date: 09/25/2017
 keywords: how to,howdoi,howto,subcode
 f1_keywords: how to,howdoi,howto,subcode
 ms.prod: sharepoint
 ms.assetid: 8ce4d5b2-111b-49e7-9d07-8c2c586221ec
-ms.openlocfilehash: 6617f026a1d284120c27a409fd001eda6b4a58e5
+ms.openlocfilehash: 5d9271f0233e99b74a924c1014c04fe0547114f8
-ms.sourcegitcommit: 1cae27d85ee691d976e2c085986466de088f526c
+ms.sourcegitcommit: f6ea922341c38e700d0697961f8df9a454a03cba
 ms.translationtype: HT
 ms.contentlocale: de-DE
-ms.lasthandoff: 10/13/2017
+ms.lasthandoff: 11/15/2017
 ---
-# <a name="how-to-use-the-subcode-property-to-capture-error-codes"></a>How to: Use the SubCode Property to Capture Error Codes
+# <a name="use-the-subcode-property-to-capture-error-codes"></a>Verwenden der SubCode-Eigenschaft zum Erfassen von Fehlercodes

 Excel Services generates errors in the SOAP exception based on errors that occur in Excel Services.
 To make it easier for the developer to catch specific error conditions, an Dienste für Excel-Berechnungen alert has an associated error code.
 The Excel Web Services then returns the error using properties from the **SoapException** class.